karlhulme/jsonotron/readme.md

-fields.isNullable | An optional boolean that determines if the field is an array of values rather than a single value. fields.default | Any value that can be used in place of a missing field. fields.const | If present, this field will be a constant string and the type will not be used. fields.paragraphs | An optional array of commonmark strings. examples | An array of objects. examples.value | An example value that satisfies the contraints of this field block type. examples.paragraphs | An array of commonmark strings that describes this example.
+fields.isNullable | An optional boolean that determines if the field is an array of values rather than a single value. fields.default | Any value that can be used in place of a missing field. fields.const | If present, this field will be a constant string and the type will not be used.

 ## Defining Enum Types and Schema Types